Fact-checked by the Snapmessages editorial team

 Standard criminal investigations require law enforcement to obtain a Fourth Amendment-compliant warrant from a judge before compelling a messaging platform to produce user communications.
 Under this process, companies like Apple, Google, and Meta receive legal demands and report them in their transparency reports.
 Apple received 7,874 government data requests in the first half of 2023 alone, according to the Apple Law Enforcement Guidelines and Transparency Report.

-The practical privacy implication is significant: if your messages are stored unencrypted on a company’s servers — as with standard Gmail or Facebook Messenger — law enforcement can obtain them with a warrant, and the company is generally required to comply.
+The practical privacy implication is direct: messages stored unencrypted on a company’s servers, as with standard Gmail or Facebook Messenger, can be obtained by law enforcement with a warrant, and the company is generally required to comply.

 National Security and Bulk Collection Programs